Was Buddha a white, blue-eyed Scythian?

 The world according to Herodotus, 5th century BC

-Herodotus lists Budini as one of the tribes of the Medes, and in another passage he equates Medes with Arians:
+Herodotus lists Budini as one of the tribes of the Medes, and in another passage, he equates Medes with Arians:

 So we have Budii who were Arians, and Buddha who was Arya.
 Another coincidence?

 As a nomadic tribe that lived on a territory of Indo-Scythia, Budini would have easy access to kingdoms of Asia in which Buddhism had flourished.
-But on the turn of the first millennium, they disappear from history.
+But at the turn of the first millennium, they disappear from history.
 According to some theories, they had migrated together with Sarmatian tribes to Balkans.